Elder Care: RESOURCES

 “The mission of AoA is to develop a comprehensive, coordinated and cost-effective system of home and community-based services that helps elderly individuals maintain their health and independence in their homes and communities.”

-Care.com is a National database.
+Care.com is a national database.
 By entering your zip code, Care.com will direct you to local resources that will enable you to obtain information on local child care, pet care, senior care, tutoring, and housekeeping.
-There are also listings of babysitters, nannies and pet sitters.
-This is also a helpful source for articles on topics of interest.
+Care.com is a also a source for articles on topics of interest.
 There is a fee to join.

 American Association of Retired Persons: AARP